department-of-veterans-affairs/va.gov-team/products/education-careers/stem/research/wizard-update/stem-wizard-update-discovery-research-discussion-guide.md

 Thanks for joining us today!
 My name is [NAME].
 I also have two colleagues on the line, <Name> & <Name>.
 They’ll be taking notes to ensure that we capture your feedback accurately.

 The VA is interested in understanding how military-connected students learn about educational benefits.
-As part of this research, they are interested in learning about how students:
+As part of this research, the VA is interested in learning about how students:
 - determine their eligibility for educational benefits
 - apply for new benefits and
 - modify their existing benefits.

-This week, we are talking with GI Bill students in sessions like this to gather feedback on one of the web pages in the Education section of the website.
+This week, we are talking with GI Bill students in sessions like this to gather feedback on one of the pages in the Education section of the website.

 Do you have any questions before we get started?